-One Of Princess Diana’s Favourite Homes Is Up For Sale
+One Of Princess Diana’s Favourite Homes Has Sold For Over £10M

 By Martha Davies

 This Mayfair townhouse is pretty special: formerly owned by Princess Diana’s father and his second wife, Countess Raine Spencer, it was frequently visited by Diana herself.
+The house hit the market in June for the first time in 22 years, and after a huge wave of enquiries, the eventual buyer revised their initial offer and snapped up the property in less than a week.
 Here’s the rundown.

 Look Inside…24 Farm Street, The Spencer Family’s Mayfair Townhouse